Mount Rushmore coloring pages

 Some of the world’s largest sculptures are on the northern side of Mt.
 Rushmore in the Black Hills of South Dakota.

-Known as the “Shrine of Democracy,” the granite monument portray the busts of Presidents Washington, Jefferson, Lincoln and Theodore Roosevelt.
+Known as the “Shrine of Democracy,” the granite monument portrays the busts of Presidents Washington, Jefferson, Lincoln and Theodore Roosevelt.

 They were carved between 1927 and 1941 by Gutzon Borglum and his son, Lincoln.
 According to a newspaper article in the Wilmington News-Journal (Wilmington, Ohio) from 1975, the elder sculptor said that one day, Lincoln Borglum might be asked why his father chose the four men for the carving.